6.1 Sector overview

 The Pastoral Greenhouse Gas Research Consortium has been established to carry out research, primarily into mitigation technologies and management practices but also on improving on-farm inventories.
 The consortium is funded from both public and private sector sources.
 The implementation of the Tier 2 approach for CH4 emissions from enteric fermentation and manure management is a consequence of the research identified and conducted by the expert group.

 6.3 Manure management (CRF 4B)

 Livestock manure is composed principally of organic material.
 When the manure decomposes in the absence of oxygen, methanogenic bacteria produce CH4.
-The emissions of CH4 are related to the amount of manure produced and the amount that decomposes anaerobically.
-CH4 from manure management has been identified as a key category for New Zealand in the 2003 level and trend assessments (Tables 1.5.2 and 1.5.3).
+The amount of CH4 emissions is related to the amount of manure produced and the amount that decomposes anaerobically.
+Methane from manure management was identified as a key category (level assessment) for 2007.

 6.3.2 Methodological issues

 Methane from manure management

 The IPCC Tier 2 approach to calculate CH4 emissions from ruminant animal wastes in New Zealand has been used since the 2006 inventory submission.
 The Tier 2 approach is based on the methods recommended by Saggar et al (2003) in a review commissioned by the Ministry of Agriculture and Forestry.

 The approach relies on (1) an estimation of the total quantity of faecal material produced; (2) the partitioning of this faecal material between that deposited directly onto pastures and that stored in anaerobic lagoons; and (3) the development of New Zealand-specific emission factors for the quantity of CH4 produced per unit of faecal dry-matter deposited directly onto pastures, and that stored in anaerobic lagoons.
 Table 6.3.2 summarises the key variables in the calculation of CH4 from manure management.